 Having a clear idea of what it is you want to achieve keeps you focused and ensures that you’re always moving in the right direction.

 Your broad strategic goals will help you figure out what you’re going to write about, who your audience is, and how you’re going to get in front of them.
 Plus, knowing what your motivation is will keep you going when the going gets tough and the grind starts to set in.
+Pro tip: If you’re personally motivated to create content about the niche you’ve chosen (and toward the goals you have), then you’ll be able to write faster, more coherent content for your audience.

 Take a page from Sean Ellis’s book and assign your blog a North Star Metric to follow, that is the one metric that best captures the core value of your business.
 For Facebook, their NSM was their number of daily active users, for WhatsApp it was the number of messages a user sent.